Not all Aran Sweaters are created equal, here are some of the things you should consider before you buy.

 Blarney Woollen Mills

-In Dublin, Cork and elsewhere, they have a broad selection of Aran sweaters, mainly good quality hand-loomed but some hand knits.
+In Dublin, Cork and elsewhere, they have a broad selection of Aran sweaters, mainly good quality hand-loomed.
 Very good for other styles of Irish knitwear too.

 Why you should buy the real thing: Hand Knit Aran

 It’s a lot more expensive to buy true hand-knit aran than either loomed or machine knit, so why should you spend the extra money?

 Well, aside from the better quality which means you’ll be handing the sweater down to the next generation, you will be buying something that may not even exist in the not too distant future.
 In an interview for The Wild Geese Anne Ó Máille had this to say: